jedelman8/nxos-ansible/README.md

 ```

+>Note: assuming you are following along and cloned the repo, this template will already exist in your working directory within the `templates` directory.

-Note: this is an extremely basic config template.
+>Note: this is an extremely basic config template.
 It is possible to get much more robust with how templates are created using Ansible with different variables per site, region, etc.

 For more details on Jinja2, please reference the official Jinja2 [docs](http://jinja.pocoo.org/docs/dev/).